Conferences

 The Journals are accompanied by a series of conferences aimed at presenting and exploring the themes covered in the volumes.

-The next conference will be on Thursday 16 October at the Federico Zeri Foundation Library in Bologna and will analyse the theme of the collection as a symbolic and anthropological form, taking its cue from the second issue of the Journals.
-Speakers will include critic and essayist Andrea Cortellessa, curator Roberto Pinto, collector Enea Righi, and writer Alessandra Sarchi.
+The next conference will be on Thursday 16 October at the Federico Zeri Foundation Library in Bologna and will analyse the theme of the collection as a symbolic and anthropological form, taking its cue from the second issue of the journals, Morale of the Collection.
+Speakers will include Head of Collection, Programme and Strategy of Fondazione Cerruti Francesca Bertolotti-Bailey, critic and essayist Andrea Cortellessa, curator Roberto Pinto, collector Enea Righi, and writer Alessandra Sarchi.

-Following this, on 1 November at the Teatro del Castello in Rivoli, there will be a conversation with Andrea Cortellessa and artists Alessandra Ferrini and Enrico David for the launch of the third Journal entitled The Shape of Italy.
+Following this, on 1 November at the Teatro del Castello in Rivoli, there will be a conversation with Andrea Cortellessa, artist Alessandra Ferrini, art historian Giorgio Di Domenico and Cerruti Foundation's Francesca Bertolotti-Bailey for the launch of the third issue of the journal entitled The Shape of Italy.

-On Wednesday 17 December, the Bagatti Valsecchi Museum will host a new conference dedicated to the Morals of the Collection with contributions from essayist Marco Belpoliti and artist Flavio Favelli in conversation with Andrea Cortellessa.
+On Wednesday 17 December, the Bagatti Valsecchi Museum in Milan will host a new conference dedicated to the Morale of the Collection with contributions by essayist Marco Belpoliti and artist Flavio Favelli in conversation with Andrea Cortellessa.